breatheco-de/exercise-instagram-feed-bootstrap/README.md

 As a developer, you are given the task to replicate a picture as a website.

+## 🌱  How to start this project

 Do not clone this repository.

-1. The first step to start coding is cloning the [html boilerplate](https://github.com/4GeeksAcademy/html-hello) on your local computer or opening it using gitpod.
+The first step to start coding is cloning the [html boilerplate](https://github.com/4GeeksAcademy/html-hello) on your local computer or opening it using gitpod.

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/html-hello).

 b) If working locally type the following command from your command line:
 ```sh
 $ git clone https://github.com/4GeeksAcademy/html-hello

 ````
 💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.